facebookresearch/ELI5/README.md

 REFERENCES=true_references.txt
 python compute_rouge.py --hypotheses $HYPOTHESES --references $REFERENCES
 ```
 The min and max length of generation were tuned.
-For partial fill ROUGE, we evaluated fixed length generation (as model generated answers are usually tuned to be a lot longer than human written answers).
-We evaluated generation of 27 words (134 average answer length * 0.2).
+For partial fill ROUGE, we evaluated fixed length generation (as model generated answers are usually tuned to be a lot longer than human written answers) based on the validation set.

 ## How to use the Multi-task Pretrained Model
 We provide a pretrained model, which you can download here: